vercel/vercel/packages/gatsby-plugin-now/readme.md

 # gatsby-plugin-now

 ⚠️ The use of this plugin is deprecated.
-ZEIT Now supports Gatsby Redirects out-of-the-box and does not require the use a plugin.
+ZEIT Now supports Gatsby Redirects out-of-the-box without any plugins.

 ---